APape95/Data_Analysis-Preprocessing/README.md

-# Data Analysis - Preprocessing and Transformation 🪄

-## Overview
-In this project, I thoroughly analyzed a given dataframe, employing various techniques to extract insights, transform the data, and draw conclusions.
-The analysis process included both preprocessing and data transformation steps to ensure data quality and enable deeper insights.

-## Analysis and Transformation Highlights:

-### Initial Data Exploration:
-- **Dataframe Import**: Loaded the dataframe from the provided `store_income_data_task.csv` file.
-- **Observations**: Examined the first five records to understand the dataframe's structure and content.
-- **Handling Missing Values**: Identified missing values per column to assess data quality.
-- **Missing Data Analysis**: Investigated missing data in specific columns (`store_email`, `department`, and `country`) and provided insights into the reasons behind the missingness.
-- **Classification of Missing Data**: Categorized missing data based on columns, providing rationale for each classification.

-### Data Transformation:
-- **Feature Engineering**: Created new features from existing data to enhance the predictive power of the dataset.
-- **Data Aggregation**: Combined multiple records into summarized metrics to provide a clearer picture of trends and patterns.
-- **Column Transformation**: Applied log transformation to positively skewed columns to reduce skewness and normalize data distribution.
-- **Encoding Categorical Variables**: Transformed categorical data into numerical form using encoding techniques like One-Hot Encoding and Label Encoding to make the data suitable for machine learning models.

-### Data Normalization and Standardization:
-- **Scaling Techniques Decision**: Determined whether normalization or standardization was appropriate for specific columns within the dataset.
-- **Data Scaling**: Applied the appropriate scaling method (normalization or standardization) to the selected column ("EG.ELC.ACCS.ZS").
-- **Comparison of Original and Scaled Data**: Visualized both the original and scaled data to assess the impact of scaling and gain deeper insights.

-### Data Visualization:
-- **Visualization of Distributions**: Visualized the distribution of a specific column (`EG.ELC.ACCS.ZS`) from the countries dataset using a histogram to better understand data patterns.
-- **Before and After Transformation Analysis**: Compared visualizations before and after data transformation to understand how changes impacted data structure.

-Throughout the analysis, the goal was to uncover valuable insights and patterns through effective data transformation, enabling more accurate decision-making and facilitating further exploration.

-To view the Jupyter Notebook containing the code and outputs for this project, please refer to `data_analysis.ipynb` in this repository.

-For any inquiries or feedback, feel free to reach out.

-## 🛠 Skills
-- Data Import and Handling
-- Exploratory Data Analysis (EDA)
-- Data Preprocessing and Transformation Techniques
-- Feature Engineering
-- Data Visualization
-- Communication and Documentation
+# Data Analysis - Preprocessing and Transformation 🪄✨

+## 📊 Overview
+This project showcases an end-to-end data analysis, with a strong focus on **preprocessing** and **data transformation** techniques.
+By carefully handling missing data, engineering new features, and applying scaling methods, this project ensures that the data is prepared for deeper analysis and insights. 💡

+## 🔍 Key Data Transformation Highlights:

+### 1. 🗂️ Initial Data Exploration:
+- **📥 Data Import**: Loaded the dataset from the `store_income_data_task.csv` file.
+- **👀 First Look**: Analyzed the first few records to understand the structure and spot any potential issues.
+- **🔍 Missing Data Handling**:
+  - Identified missing values across key columns (e.g., `store_email`, `department`, `country`).
+  - Classified the missing data and provided insights into potential causes.

+### 2. 🛠️ Data Transformation Techniques:
+- **🚀 Feature Engineering**:
+  - Developed new features from existing columns to enrich the dataset and add more predictive power.

+- **📊 Data Aggregation**:
+  - Summarized multiple records into higher-level metrics, allowing clearer identification of trends and patterns.

+- **🔄 Column Transformations**:
+  - Applied **log transformations** to reduce skewness and normalize data distributions.

+- **🔢 Encoding Categorical Data**:
+  - Transformed categorical variables into numerical format using **One-Hot Encoding** and **Label Encoding**, preparing the data for machine learning models.

+### 3. ⚖️ Data Normalization and Standardization:
+- **🔍 Scaling Decision**:
+  - Evaluated whether **normalization** or **standardization** was more appropriate for specific columns (e.g., "EG.ELC.ACCS.ZS").

+- **⚖️ Scaling Execution**:
+  - Applied the appropriate scaling techniques to improve comparability and performance in subsequent analysis.

+- **🔍 Comparison of Data**:
+  - Visualized both original and scaled data to assess the impact of transformations, ensuring accuracy and integrity.

+### 4. 📈 Data Visualization:
+- **📊 Distribution Visualization**:
+  - Created histograms to visualize the distribution of specific columns (e.g., "EG.ELC.ACCS.ZS") for better understanding of the data patterns.

+- **🔄 Before-and-After Comparisons**:
+  - Compared visualizations before and after transformations to highlight the effects of data manipulation on structure and distribution.

+## 🛠️ Skills Demonstrated
+- **📥 Data Import and Handling**
+- **🔍 Exploratory Data Analysis (EDA)**
+- **🛠️ Data Preprocessing & Transformation**
+- **🚀 Feature Engineering**
+- **📊 Data Visualization**
+- **📝 Communication & Documentation**

+## 🗂️ How to Access
+To view the complete analysis, including code and outputs, check out the Jupyter Notebook `data_preprocessing.ipynb` in this repository.

+---

+Feel free to reach out with any questions or feedback! ✉️